gilbarbara/styled-minimal/README.md

 ## Theming

-Wrap your app in a `ThemeProvider` and pass a [theme](./utils/theme.js) object.
+Wrap your app in a `ThemeProvider` with a [theme](./utils/theme.js) object.

+All components have style-system css props, like `display`, `fontSize` and much more that are also responsive.
-For more information on Component props, read [styled-system](https://github.com/jxnblk/styled-system/blob/master/docs/api.md) API docs.
+For more information on these props, read [styled-system](https://github.com/jxnblk/styled-system/blob/master/docs/api.md) API docs.

 ```jsx
 import { ThemeProvider } from 'styled-components';